cisco-docs/ltrxar-3100-aci/docs/templates/apic/access_policies/ap_fex_interface_profile.md

 # Access FEX Interface Profile

-FEX Interface Profiles can either be auto-generated, one per FEX, by providing a naming convention or can be defined explicitly.
+FEX Interface Profiles can either be auto-generated (one per FEX) by providing a naming convention, or can be system-generated (one per FEX), or can be defined explicitly.
 In case of auto-generated profiles the following placeholders can be used when defining the naming convention:

 * `\\g<id>`: gets replaced by the respective leaf node ID
 * `\\g<name>`: gets replaced by the respective leaf hostname